swagatapal/diploy_assignment/README.md

 Flutter sdk Version is 3.22.2

-Download the code from github
+Download the code from github (from master branch)

 set the flutter sdk version